Are Rangers 'miles off it' or just not delivering?

 Perhaps Ibrox - and the home crowd - will invigorate the Rangers players to deliver more, as it did for the first hour or so against Napoli before the contest was disfigured by the dismissal of James Sands.

-Or maybe the uncomfortable truth is that this squad is game, but ill-equipped, for the challenge that they have been given.
+Or maybe the uncomfortable truth is that this squad is game, but ill-equipped, for the challenge they earned for themselves.

 - Get news notifications for your Scottish Premiership club by downloading the BBC Sport app on Apple - Android - Amazon